-Based on the book "Disco Bloodbath: A Fabulous but True Tale of Murder in Clubland" and the hit movie "Party Monster", Andrew Barret Cox's immersive musical Clubland throws you into the downtown NYC Club scene of the early 90s at the pinacle of other worldly nightclub culture.
-AS we follow James St. James down the rabbit hole, he tells a shocking, a cautionary tale of love, friendship, sex, fashion, drugs, and murder.
+Based on 2 very true stories, Andrew Barret Cox's immersive musical CLUBLAND bridges today with the downtown NYC Club scene of the early 90s at the pinacle of other worldly nightclub culture.
+As we follow a group of new age clubkids down the rabbit hole, we are led through a dark history and learn that history has a funny way of repeating itself.
 CLUBLAND premiered at the American Repertory Theatre's Club Oberon in 2013.

 Witches.
 Cults.
 End of Days.
 Bad Ass Chicks.
 Rock Music.
 An all female cast joins hands as a coven in HEXED: A FEMME ROCK MUSICAL.
 The high octane score infuses rock, metal, emo, punk, grunge and pop to make you wish you never let your angsty middle school years behind you.
 HEXED: A FEMME ROCK MUSICAL premiered as Pentagirls: A Femme Rock Musical as a live televised musical broadcasted by Emerson College.
 Most recently, a concert version of the show was performed at Feinstein's/54 Below in New York City and included a star studded cast including Natalie Weiss (Wicked, Everyday Rapture), Julia Mattison (Godspell), Lauren Chapman (Kinky Boots), Kelly McIntyre (A Night With Janice Joplin), and more.

 In May of 1895 poet and celebrity Oscar Wilde was convicted of gross indecency and sentenced to two years hard labor.
 The career, persona, and world Wilde created for himself shattered in an explosion of public scandal and intimate anguish.
 In his love-torn fall, Oscar was neither the first nor the last.